scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

-Connection science experiments to HPC resources
+Connecting science experiments to HPC resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to connect KSTAR to Cori, ``Delta`` uses three separate software components.
 A **generator** running on the KSTAR DTN, a **middleman** running on the NERSC DTN, and a **processor** running on Cori.
+To avoid performance hits when touching the filesystem, ``Delta`` streams data between its components.
+By using only in-memory data transfers this avoids performance hits when touching the file system.
+Data transfers can of course be facilitated using traditional file-based I/O. Performance variability of file-based I/O on HPC systems is however a well studied problem [Xie12]_ .
+Furthermore, the workflow at hand and anticipated workflows require frequent transfer of relatively small data packets.
+By relying on streaming data transfer, ``Delta`` aims to avoid jitter due to I/O bottlenecks.

 The generator ingests data from an experiment and sends it to the NERSC DTN where the middleman is running.
 The middleman forwards the received data to the processor.
-The processor receives the data, executes the appropriate analysis kernels and stores the analysis results. ``Delta`` uses ADIOS2 [adios2]_ [Liu14]_ to facilitate high bandwidth streaming on the paths marked with orange arrows in :ref:`fig-topo`.
-ADIOS2 is a unified input/output system that transports and transforms groups of self-describing data variables across different media with performance as a main goal.
-Its transport interface is step-based, which resembles the generation of scientific data.
-ADIOS2 implements multiple transport mechanisms as engines, such as DataMan or a Sustainable Staging Transport (SST), which take advantage of underlying network communication mechanisms to provide optimal performance.
-For the topology at hand, ``Delta`` configures ADIOS2 to use the DataMan engine for trans-oceanic data and SST for intra-datacenter transfer.
+The processor receives the data, executes the appropriate analysis kernels and stores the analysis results. ``Delta`` uses ADIOS [adios]_ [Liu14]_ to facilitate high bandwidth streaming on the paths marked with orange arrows in :ref:`fig-topo`.
+ADIOS is a unified input/output system that transports and transforms groups of self-describing data variables across different media with performance as a main goal.
+It is commonly used in the Department of Energy for high performance parallel I/O. Its transport interface is step-based, which resembles the generation of scientific data.
+ADIOS implements multiple transport mechanisms as engines, such as DataMan or a Sustainable Staging Transport (SST), which take advantage of underlying network communication mechanisms to provide optimal performance.
+For the topology at hand, ``Delta`` configures ADIOS to use the DataMan engine for trans-oceanic data and SST for intra-datacenter transfer.